 Nonetheless, Connecticut case law intimates that the Made Whole Doctrine can be overridden by contract terms in a Plan or policy and the courts will allow these contract terms to override the application of this equitable Doctrine.
 Automobile Ins.
 Co. of Hartford v.
 Conlon, 216 A.2d 828, 829 (Conn.
 1966).
 In an action for reimbursement of monies paid out on policy of collision insurance, the Court held that the insurer had the burden of proving that the judgment recovered by the insured included compensation for property damage and that as a result the insurer was entitled to recover, either on unjust enrichment theory or on theory that insured had violated his contract by refusing to cooperate with the insurer in effecting recovery.
 Id.

-Recently, the Connecticut Court of Appeals, interpreting Connecticut law, has held that boilerplate subrogation language in a policy does not displace the Make Whole Doctrine in Connecticut.
+In 2011, the 2nd Circuit Court of Appeals, interpreting Connecticut law, held that boilerplate subrogation language in a policy does not displace the Make Whole Doctrine in Connecticut.
 Fireman’s Fund Ins.
 Co. v.
 TD Banknorth Ins.
-Agency Inc., 2011 WL 1601993 (Conn.
-App.
+Agency Inc., 644 F.3d 166 (2nd Cir.
 2011).
 That Court stated that an insurer’s right of equitable subrogation is subject to the Made Whole Doctrine, which provides that the insurer may enforce its subrogation rights only after the insured has been fully compensated for all of its loss.
 Id.
 When insurance coverage compensates a policyholder for less than the full loss, the insurer must first use any recovery from a third-party to compensate the policyholder for the remainder of its loss before keeping anything for itself.
 Id.
 On a certified question from the Court of Appeals, the Connecticut Supreme Court, in a footnote, clarified that the Made Whole Doctrine is merely the default rule and that parties are free to provide differently in their insurance contract, provided they do so expressly.
 Fireman’s Fund Ins.
 Co. v.
 TD Banknorth Ins.
 Agency, Inc., 2013 WL 3818112 (Conn.
 2013).

 Medical Expenses, Insurance Write-Offs, and The Collateral Source Rule